cirruslabs/cirrus-ci-web/README.md

 ## Development Guide

-- Run `npm ci` to install all external dependencies.
+- Run `yarn` to install all external dependencies.
-- Run `npm run bootstrap` to compile all GraphQL queries and mutations and to sync the schema.
+- Run `yarn bootstrap` to compile all GraphQL queries and mutations and to sync the schema.

 After everything is prepared, run `npm start` to start a local server.
 All changes will be instantly ready to view in your browser.